biosql/biosql.github.io/wiki/Main_Page.md

 Downloads & Releases
 --------------------

-We are currently in the process of releasing the 1.0 version of the core schema.
-A [detailed release plan](Releases "wikilink") with status information is available.
+The [current release of the BioSQL core schema is v1.0.0](Downloads "wikilink").
+[Release plans](Releases "wikilink") with status information for upcoming releases are available, or will be posted on this wiki.

 The PhyloDB extension module has not been released yet and is only available from the [Subversion repository](http://code.open-bio.org/svnweb/index.cgi/biosql/browse/biosql-schema/trunk).
 [Instructions for downloading code from anonymous svn](http://open-bio.org/wiki/SourceCode#Downloading_and_updating_code_via_Anonymous_SVN)